qgis/qgis-docker/README.md

+# QGIS Docker

-This repository automates the build of QGIS and QGIS server Docker images.
+This repository automates the build of QGIS desktop and QGIS server Docker images.

-## QGIS Desktop standalone

-A simple QGIS desktop Docker image

-## QGIS 3 server via Docker
+## QGIS server

 ### General information

-The Docker image is built using *Ubuntu 20.04 (focal) and 22.04 (jammy)* and official QGIS DEBs from https://qgis.org/.
+The Docker image is built using *Ubuntu 20.04 (focal) and 22.04 (jammy)* and official QGIS DEBs from <https://qgis.org/>.
 It includes *Nginx* and *Xvfb* and can be used as a standalone service (via HTTP TCP port 80) or as *FCGI* backend (via TCP port 9993).

 ### Requisites